therrshan/mlops-cifar10/README.md

-# mlops-ml
+# mlops-cifar10
-End to end ML project with deployment and monitoring
+End to end classification project with deployment and monitoring.